Forming Christian perspectives on relationships

 Our new premarital counseling small group program provides engaged couples with access to professional, low-cost premarital counseling by trained and licensed therapists.
 This program is open to couples within the Biola community, including current undergraduate and graduate students, alumni and friends or future spouses of students.
 Each small group consists of 4 couples.
 We have a limited capacity this semester for Spring 2017.
 For more information on resources for engaged couples, please visit our Premarital Education and Counseling page.

 This spring, we will host a seminar for seriously dating, engaged and newly married couples who are undergraduate students at Biola University.
 The conference will be held on February 9th, from 9:00 a.m. to 3:00 p.m.
 The seminar is sponsored by the Center for Relationship Enrichment at John Brown University, and will be led by Dr. Chris and Alisa Grace.
-The topic for this seminar will be managing conflict.
+The topic for this seminar will be developing healthy communication.
 For more information on this event, visit the registration site at cmr.biola.edu/events.